FWang1221/TAE-Importer-Exporter-For-Elden-Ring/README.md

 and Clever's Moveset Modpack (https://www.nexusmods.com/eldenring/mods/1928)

 feature greatly enhanced player speeds, however they do not enhance enemy speeds to compensate, leading to a fundamental balancing disparity.
 This is made worse by the fact that enemies in Elden Ring frequently have long delays.
 This tool (?
 Sort of a tool?) aims to fix that by providing easy speed-up gradients to the start of enemy attacks and projectile spawns to make combat feel less one-sided.
+In the space of less than an hour, you can modify the startup speeds of every single enemy in the game.

 Instructions: Open the Program.cs in Visual Studio, click "Run", and follow the instructions on the Console.

+Further functionalities planned...

+Adding support for a more realistic jumping animation for enemies,

+Lengthening the Blend frames for animations slightly on certain attacks,

+Reducing the amount of downtime between enemy attacks,

+Adding a berserk mode for certain attacks,

+Adding random delays to certain attacks, with a user-controlled percentage.

+Adding the spEffect of your choice if an enemy is in the air (for Dynamic Camera mods) or before an attack (user-controlled, for Perilous Attacks in Deflect mods).

+Adding downtime after certain big attacks.

 Many thanks to the following...